 Listening to the silence around me.
-Going around and around in our house, like I never was there before.
+Going around and around in our house, like I never were there before.
 I don't even remember very well how I got there this time.
 I must have walked to my car, checked a dozen of times if my phone is with me, and driven back home.

 I read the letter my daughter's teacher had written to the parents.
 Leaving your child at school on the first day, it is a big deal.
 It truly is.
 She wrote she had seen many parents sitting in their cars on the school's front yard on that first day - and crying.
 It is a moment when you realize that something has changed.
 It is a big day, and you will never forget it.
 You are so proud and happy, and at the same time you are worried and sad.

 This morning, I woke up early.
 I was a little bit worried if we have enough time to get prepared, though, but we did it.
 Actually, we were among the first ones who arrived.
 Me and my kids, carrying three backpacks and three lunchboxes and three water bottles (and a whole bunch of other things) and trying to look brave.
 Well, to be honest, I think we looked more like confused.

 But it started ok.
 And it went on ok.
 Had some moments when I nearly cried when I saw my four-year-olds crying.
 That's ok, you can cry if you think you need to.
 And then you cry and eventually, you stop crying.
 Easy to say, right.